wj6801/League-of-Legends-Result-Prediction/README.md

 **Baseline Model Report**

-We get a f1-score of slightly above 50%, which is not that great.
+We get a f1-score of slightly above 0.57, which is not that great as a prediction measurement.
 A low F1 score (close to 0) indicates a lack of balance, meaning the model is either missing too many actual wins/losses (low recall) or is incorrectly classifying too many matches (low precision).
-It's barely better than just coin flipping.
+It's just a bit better than coin flipping.
 We will need to include more features and tune hyperparameters to see a better result.
+However, we need to consider that this is using only 3 pre-games features with no hyperparameter tuning.
+So, taking that into consideration, the f1-score of 0.57 we obtained here might not be a great model, but it is not a bad one as a baseline model given extremely limited information.

 ---